gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_line_sensors.rst

 .. py:method:: line_sensor_read(sensor)

     | Return the line sensor value.
-    | Typical values over white are 150 to 200, while over black they are often around 50.
+    | The value over white is 1, while over black is 0, since it uses a digital read (not analog).
     | ``sensor`` is 'left' or 'right'

 .. code-block:: python